-Nicholas, Josh, Elizabeth and James
+Nicholas, Josh, Elizabeth and James at the Acropolis

 I also became part of Shoal Creek Community Church – one whose emphasis is to communicate the message of Jesus in a way especially relevant to our generation.
 I also developed a relationship with Kanakuk Kamps – a network of Christian summer sports camps on Table Rock Lake in southern Missouri.
 In cooperation with Kanakuk’s president, Joe White, I authored two books, Darwin’s Demise (Masterbooks, 2001) and Nine Things Teens Need To Know & Parents Are Afraid To Talk About (New Leaf Press, 2006).
 I also wrote Where Do I Go To Get A Life?
 (Multnomah Publishers, 1995), Creative Defense (MasterBooks, 2001), and Where Do I Go From Here?
 Making the right decisions in life (New Leaf Press, 2002).